zenml-io/zenml/docs/book/mlops-stacks/orchestrators/local-docker.md

 ---
-description: How to orchestrate pipelines locally
+description: How to orchestrate pipelines locally in Docker
 ---

 The local Docker orchestrator is an [orchestrator](./orchestrators.md) flavor which comes built-in with